shrey2109/Netflix-GPT/README.md

 - Build Movie List
 - Build Movie Card
 - Made nice secondary container using tailwind css
 - GPT Search
 - GPT Search Page
 - GPT Search bar
 - Multi-language feature
--
+- (TILL NOW, UNTIL THIS COMMIT) => Open Ai api data fetching code is done, but the billing cycle is off, so not searching any data.
+  (FURTHER CHANGING THE PROJECT DIRECTION TO COMPLETE THE PROJECT) -

 # Features